mwj8410/Dais/README.md

 any compatability beyond this.

 ## Usage
-A consuming project needs to import either `dais.scss` or `_main.scss` into it's sass project.
+A consuming project needs to import either `Plinth.scss` or `_main.scss` into it's sass project.
 Alternatively, if only portions of the project are needed, each individual module of the library may be imported as needed.
 All configuration and modification should be conducted by importing and altering the values in `_config.scss`, then importing `_main.scss`.
 In the case of individual modules, only the associated sections indicated by comments in the